Benefits of Joining the ABA

 Membership of the ABA is the only measure of your full acceptance into the world of your fellow professionals – of acceptance by your peers.
 It provides you with an independently-assessed legitimacy as a professional bookseller not obtainable through any other means.
 And – as we know from any other form of activity – there is no reason at all for anyone to choose to deal with someone who does not belong to the appropriate professional body.
 The membership of the ABA is small, deliberately so in many ways to maintain the emphasis on standards, but the Association would nonetheless be all the better for being that much larger.
 Every new member makes us that much stronger and more powerful – better able to provide and negotiate services – and every new member can bring his or her own voice, view and ideas.
 The ABA is run on entirely democratic lines – there are annual elections to its Council – and there are committees covering every aspect of the trade.
 If you have the proven experience, expertise and integrity, then we would all profit from your membership.
 The widest benefit that accrues is the collective one arising from the collaborative efforts of the very best booksellers working in the United Kingdom and across the world.
 Although we all value and cherish our independence, there is no need to stand alone.

-The 2013 annual subscription for Full Members is £400.00 and for Associate Members £120.00 – unchanged from 2012.
+The 2015 annual subscription for Full Members is £400.00 and for Associate Members £120.00 – unchanged since 2011.
 Both levels of subscription attract VAT on 90% of the fee, the Newsletter being zero-rated.
 The usual entrance fee is currently being waived.